stacksjs/logsmith/docs/install.md

 # Installation

 Installing `logsmith` is simple and straightforward.
-Choose your preferred package manager to get started with the modern version bumping tool.
+Choose your preferred package manager to get started with the modern changelog generation tool.

 ## Package Managers